TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendModules/ModuleConfiguration/Index.rst

         :name: backend-module-navigationComponent
         :type: string

-        ..  versionchanged:: 13.1
+        ..  versionchanged:: 14.0
+            The :js:`@typo3/backend/page-tree/page-tree-element`, which was deprecated in TYPO3 v13.1,
-            :js:`@typo3/backend/page-tree/page-tree-element` has been renamed to
+            has been removed in favor of :js:`@typo3/backend/tree/page-tree-element`.
-            :js:`@typo3/backend/tree/page-tree-element`.
-Using old navigation
-            ID will trigger a PHP deprecation warning.

         The module navigation component.
 The following are provided by the Core: